Iamadig/personal_website/index.md

 ---
 layout: base.njk
-title: Hello, I'm [Your Name]
+title: Hello, I'm Adi.
 description: Welcome to my corner of the internet.
 This is a minimalist space where I share my thoughts, collect interesting resources, and document my journey.
 ---

 Welcome to my corner of the internet.
-This is a minimalist space where I share my thoughts, collect interesting resources, and document my journey.
+I want to use this space to share my thoughts and other interesting content.

-I believe in the power of simplicity and focused content.
-Here you'll find:
+I enjoy building companies.

-- Curated resources, quotes, and memes that I find meaningful
+I am a curious person and I find pleasure in figuring out patterns in chaos.
+My curiosity takes me to explore different industries and roles.

-- My thoughts and articles on various topics
+"I have no special talent.
+I am only passionately curious." - Albert Einstein

-- A clean, distraction-free reading experience
+In the past, I've led launch of DiDi in ANZ, scaled it to be the second largest rideshare company in the region.
+I have led commercial integration for one of the biggest CPG M&A deals in the world & founded one of the leading AI companies in data analytics for Greenfield exploration in mining.